grafana/mimir/docs/proposals/ingester-unregister-flexibility.md

 ring on shutdown.

 Most cloud platforms offer an "eviction notice" prior to node eviction.
-A helper service can be set up to react to the eviction notice by updating evicted ingesters to unregister from the ring when evicted.
+A helper service can be set up to react to the eviction notice by updating evicted ingesters to unregister from the ring.

 Concrete example:
 1. Ingesters `a-1` and `a-7` run on node `zone1-snkq`.
 Ingesters `b-4` and `b-9` run on node `zone2-iqmd`.